Dev-Craig44/design-patterns/TemplateMethodPattern/README.md

 - Optionally, provide default implementations for some methods in the base class—these are known as **hooks**—which subclasses can override if needed.

 This pattern enforces a consistent process, promotes code reuse, and allows flexibility for subclasses to customize specific steps.

+---

+## Exercise

+In the Exercises project, review the `template/Window` class, which represents a window in a GUI framework.
+Application developers use this framework to build desktop applications.
+The `Window` class has a method for closing a window, but certain windows may need to execute custom code before or after closing.

+Since the required behavior varies between windows, it cannot be hardcoded in the `Window` class.
+Use the Template Method Pattern to solve this problem by allowing subclasses to define custom actions before or after a window is closed.